 18. Flying Fox | 446 feet

-The Flying Fox is rumoured to be owned by Jeff Bezos, although that’s a claim that’s never been totally certified.
-She spends most of her time in the Mediterranean, specifically Cannes, Capri, and Sardinia although she’s recently visited Norway, too.
-She can accommodate the largest helicopters on the market and it reportedly took more than 50 meetings with her owner for interior design to be completed.
+The Flying Fox is rumored to be owned by Jeff Bezos, although that’s a claim that’s never been totally certified.
+She spends most of her time in the Mediterranean, specifically Cannes, Capri, and Sardinia, although she’s recently visited Norway, too.
+She can accommodate the largest helicopters on the market, and it reportedly took more than 50 meetings with her owner for interior design to be completed.

 LOA: 446 feet (136 metres) Builder: Lurssen Country of build: Germany Year of build: 2019 Yacht owner: Unknown Yacht price: $300 million Number of guests: 22 Number of crew: 54